jordanpemberton/sudoku/README.md

 The number of starting tiles can be changed, as long the number of starting tiles is more than a required minimum, and less than the total number of cells.

-## How to Run
+## How To Run

-Run this program with Python3.
-This program will not run in Python2.
+Run this program with Python 3.
+This program will not run in Python 2.

-Run this program by running the file `sudoku.py` via the command line however you normally run Python3 files, i.e.
+Run this program by running the file `sudoku.py` via the command line however you normally run Python 3 files, i.e.

     python3 sudoku.py